 The first thing you’ll need to do is set up the Exalate app.
 You can get it on the Zendesk marketplace.

-You need to create a proxy user and access token so that exalate can communicate with Zendesk.
+First, you need to create a proxy user and access token so that exalate can communicate with Zendesk.
 The proxy user is a regular Zendesk user, so create a new user or use an existing one.

 Then, to generate an access token, log in to Zendesk with your proxy user.
 Navigate to the API page in the Channels section of the left-hand menu.